vlhobbs/100AlgorithmsChallenge/firstDuplicate/README.md

 - **[output] integer**
 The element in a that occurs in the array more than once and has the minimal index for its second occurrence.
 If there are no such elements, return -1.

+***Solution notes***

+I am not entirely sure that the answer in this would work on codefights, because the final test has a thousand items in the array and that kept timing out.
+I used an adaptation of my Java answer from that question.

+- If array is one or zero items, return -1 (no possible duplicates)

+- Otherwise, set a number value for position to the absolute value of the current number in the for loop + 1 (so for the first example, it would be 2 - 1 or 1.)

+- Check to see if the value of a at index *position* is a positive or negative number.

+- If it is a positive number, then change the item in a at the position index to a negative number.

+- If it is already negative, that means we've found the number corresponding to this position in the array already!
+We can return position + 1 which will give us the position (counting up from 1) of that value in the array.

+- If that for loop returns no number, then return -1, as no duplicates were found.

+The key to this is that all of the values must be between 1 and (max index of a) + 1.